ChrisDBrown5/SmartMirror/README.md

 Photon Mirror runs on Python 2.7

-This project uses a few modules I found from the internet, including Graphics by Zelle, PYOWM for weather, and Datetime.
+This project uses a few modules I found from the internet, including tkinter, PYOWM for weather, and Datetime.
 All work other than creating the modules was coded by me (For now, Chris Brown, 10/15/2016).

 I started this project 10/15/2016.